jennerwein/swarmlab/basics/Ansible/README.md

 ##### Ansible

-Ansible is {+ Agentless +}, which means that no tool has to be installed on the client side.
+Ansible is **Agentless**, which means that no tool has to be installed on the client side.
 The requirements to use Ansible:

  -Python

-- **Inventory**: the machines that are managed with Ansible Playbooks, the standard storage location of the file is: {- /etc/ansible/hosts -}, this path can be in the configuration file
-** ansible.cfg ** modified.
+- **Inventory**: the machines that are managed with Ansible Playbooks, the standard storage location of the file is: **/etc/ansible/hosts**, this path can be in the configuration file ** ansible.cfg ** modified.

 ***How to create an inventory:***